SebKuzminsky/zenbot/README.md

 ### Load PCB fabrication files

-"Open Gerber" to load the different layers.
+"Open Gerber" to load the 'back copper' and 'edge cuts' files.

 "Open Excellon" to load the drill file.